jannis-baum/topic-evolution-model/description.md

   - describes if a word's rate of growth is accelerating, constant, or decelerating

-## Emerging terms

-Words within the following tuning parameter bounds are classified as important, *emerging terms*
+If the values for a given word fall into the following thresholds, this word is an *emerging term*.

 - $\alpha$: **upper bound for $nutrition$** such that a word $w$ with
   $nutrition(w)$ greater than the period's median $nutrition$ plus its standard